bukkaApp/Meal-shopping-App-Reactjs/README.md

 2. on the CML interface,do a 'CD "Repo directory"'

-3.Make sure you have access to the internet and type "npm install" to intall the project dependencies.
+3. Make sure you have access to the internet and type "npm install" to intall the project dependencies.

-4.On completion type "npm start"
+4. On completion type "npm start"